jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 Example for `config.xsdApiSchema`:
   - Raw WSDL definition: `<wsdl:definitions> ... </wsdl:definitions>`
   - File WSDL definition: `/usr/local/apiclient.wsdl`
+    - The file name must not include space or tabulation

 The user is in charge of putting the XML definition files on the Kong Gateway file system.